21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Exit Popups: Common Uses

-Exit popups can be used to promote numerous offers:
+Exit popups can be used to promote numerous offers, including:

 • Content upgrades